-Technological advances in DNA testing and leveraging the use of database searches in the Combined DNA Index System (CODIS) have, in part, driven testing of cold-case evidence and unsubmitted sexual assault kits, known as SAKs.
-If there is documentation, such as a police report, that a crime occurred, any foreign DNA obtained from evidence may be valuable to help identify a perpetrator and link with other crimes through a database search.
-Through the Department of Justice's Bureau of Justice Assistance National Sexual Assault Kit Initiative (SAKI), funding opportunities and support are available to include testing all unsubmitted SAKs for DNA.
+Technological advances in DNA testing and leveraging the use of database searches in the Combined DNA Index System (CODIS) have, in part, driven testing of evidence from sexual assault kits (SAKs).
+If there is a police report or another form of documentation to show that a crime occurred, any foreign DNA obtained from evidence may be valuable to help identify a perpetrator and link with other crimes through a database search.
+Funding opportunities through the Department of Justice are available to test evidence from SAKs.

-Significant efforts are being conducted to inventory stored sexual assault kits, but partially tested SAKs also may warrant reexamination.
-Older evidence still may be suitable for DNA testing, even if it was previously tested using biological fluid screening only or with early DNA tests, such as restriction fragment length polymorphism (RFLP).
+Significant efforts are being conducted to inventory and track both previously unsubmitted and currently submitted SAKs, but partially tested SAKs also may warrant reexamination.
+Older evidence still may be suitable for DNA testing, even if it was previously tested using biological fluid screening only or with early DNA tests, such as restriction fragment length polymorphism.
 The results of these examinations may even help determine whether there is viable evidence to proceed with additional testing using newer DNA technology.
 Even if evidence was partially or mostly consumed during prior testing, extracts and other byproducts of previous processes may be used.

-CHALLENGE:
+CHALLENGE

-Obtain CODIS-eligible DNA from serology negative cases
+Obtain CODIS-eligible DNA from serology-negative cases: